szkjn/szkjn/README.md

-ex-opera singer, digital artist, machine learning and data analysis graduate from Epitech Coding Academy 2021
+Ex-opera singer, digital artist, machine learning and data analysis graduate from Epitech Coding Academy 2021.

+Currently looking for an 3-6 months internship in Europe to complete my training in a data-focused work environment.

 <!---
 szkjn/szkjn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.